-This course is accredited by The Institute of Environmental Management & Assessment (IEMA), the professional body for everyone working in environment and sustainability.
-Enrolling on this programme means you can apply for free student membership of IEMA and for a fast-track route to membership once you graduate, starting you on a route towards practitioner membership.
+This course is accredited by The Institute of Environmental Management & Assessment (IEMA), a major professional body for everyone working in environment and sustainability.

 Years 1 and 2

 In your second year, you’ll build upon these foundations.
-You’ll continue to develop core competencies in environmental social science, research skills, and employability.
-You’ll also begin to explore themes of environmental politics and policy; sustainability economics; sustainable business; energy, transport, and food systems; conservation science and ecology; contaminated environments; and atmospheric science.
+You'll continue to develop core skills in sustainability science, research skills, and employability.
+You'll also begin to explore specific themes in more detail, depending on your interests.
+Examples could include sustainability economics; sustainable business; energy; transport; food systems; or conservation science.

-Through a career skills module in year 2, you’ll receive advice about career planning, develop approaches for enhancing your employability, and learn about employment opportunities.
+We will help you build a career plan, and you'll develop approaches for enhancing your employability, and learn about employment opportunities.
 This is purposefully included in year 2 in order to support students intending to find short internships or undertake a work placement.

 During your final year, you’ll have further opportunities to specialise in specific areas of interest.

 You’ll also undertake a research project, which gives you the opportunity to follow your interests and put your acquired research skills and critical thinking capabilities into practice.
 You’ll work collaboratively with your supervisors throughout the project, who’ll be experts in your particular research area.

 One-year optional work placement or study abroad